 Educate Workers About the Flu

-Train workers about how flu can be transmitted in the workplace and what precautions they can use to prevent transmission.
+Train employees about how flu can be transmitted in the workplace and what precautions they can use to protect themselves from seasonal flu.
 Provide information about the following:

 - Signs, symptoms, and complications of the flu

 - Policies and procedures for reporting flu symptoms, using sick leave, and returning to work